 How Writing Things Down Helps

 Many life coaches and productivity experts have proved that you are more likely to achieve an objective when you write it down.
-Also, having room to scribble ideas, and think out loud is far more effective than using an app or digital source.
+Therefore, having room to scribble ideas and think out loud is far more effective than using an app or digital source.

-Even in your office, there is often a whiteboard or paper easel to jot down notes from the meeting, takeaways and or parked ideas.
+Even in your office, there is often a whiteboard or paper easel to jot down notes from the meeting, takeaways, or parked ideas.
 A written planner is like your notebook of ideas, goals, wins and losses.

-How to Choose the Best Goal Setting Planner
+How to Choose the Best Planner for Goal Setting

-Choosing between the best planners out there, you have to ask what options do they have for me and how will I use them.
-These are the features available in the best planners.
+Choosing between the best planners out there, you have to ask what options do they have for me, and how will I use them?
+These are the features available in the best planning journals.

 - Daily or Weekly Versions